0xbirb/tierzero_entraid/README.md

 - **Tier-1**: Mid-level privilege - Server, application, and cloud service administration
 - **Tier-2**: Low privilege - End-user support and basic administration

+## What This Deployment Creates

+This Terraform deployment will create the following resources in your Entra ID tenant:

+- **Role-Enabled Security Groups**: Three groups (Tier-0, Tier-1, Tier-2) with Entra ID roles assigned
+- **Administrative Units**: Restricted administrative units for each tier to limit scope of access
+- **Conditional Access Policies**: Seven policies enforcing PAW requirements, authentication strength, and device compliance
+- **Authentication Strength Policies**: Phishing-resistant authentication requirements for privileged tiers
+- **Custom Role Assignments**: Proper role assignments to the security groups for each tier

 ## Features

 - Role-based security groups for each tier